Some collegiate churches attached to important monasteries featured

 Even some remote churches feature remarkable figures in frozen

-demonstration of mortal sins - especially the sins of carnality,
+demonstration of mortal sins - especially the sins of carnality

-- to be avoided on pain of eternal punishment.
+and consumption - to be avoided on pain of eternal punishment.

 Studland (Dorset), England